 This paper describes the development, adaptation, and use of evaluation approaches assessing key dimensions of group partnerships.
 A review of relevant literature describes the rationale for the evaluation of partnership dynamics, and the selection of relevant dimensions for evaluation and assessment.
 Three case studies are presented to illustrate the use of this evaluation instrument in community-based participatory research partnerships to assess key dimensions of partnership process.
 The use of evaluation results in self-assessment and partnership development are described and lessons learned in the application of these results are discussed.

 This document lists the criteria that the Detroit URC Board agreed upon for accepting new organizations for membership onto the Detroit URC Board.
-The original document was adopted on August 30, 2002 and was updated in 2009.
+The original document was adopted on August 30, 2002 and was most recently updated in 2019.